 The foot consists of parts that allow the foot to cut the fabric and sew the edge at the same time.

-A. Is a part that rides on the needle clamp screw.
-Be sure the needle is tightly in... place while you are attaching this part of the foot.
+- A: This is the part that rides on the needle clamp screw.
+Be sure the needle is tightly in place while you are attaching this part of the foot.

-B. Is where the foot attaches to the presser bar with the clamp screw.
-Always tighten the clamp screw securely before beginning to sew whenever you change the presser foot to prevent the needle and presser foot from having a collision and possibly damaging the machine in the process!
+- B: This is where the foot attaches to the presser bar with the clamp screw.
+Always tighten the clamp screw securely before beginning to sew whenever you change the presser foot to prevent the needle and presser foot from having a collision and possibly damaging the machine in the process.

-C. Is the sharp cutter built into the presser foot?
+- C: This is the sharp cutter built into the presser foot.
 Keep your fingers away from this part of the foot to prevent injuries.

-D. Is a bar or needle that the threads wrap around and off of while you are sewing which encloses the fabric edge.
+- D: This is a bar or needle that the threads wrap around and off of while you are sewing which encloses the fabric edge.
 This part of the foot also had cut edges of the fabric wrap around it to the top sewing area on some fabrics.
-(More on this later in the article.)

 02 of 04

-The foot is secured on the sewing machine as shown in the photo, and needle clearance is been tested by using the hand wheel.
+The foot is secured on the sewing machine as shown in the photo, and needle clearance has been tested by using the handwheel.

-Before you insert the fabric, a 1-2 cm cut in the fabric is made in the same place you will want the cutter to be cutting.
+Before you insert the fabric, a 1 to 2 cm cut in the fabric is made in the same place you will want the cutter to be cutting.

 The fabric is then inserted under the cutter and under the presser foot in the areas described in the previous step (E).

-Stitching is begun and the thread wraps around the bar in the foot (D).
-As you can see in this photo, the fabric tended to wrap... around the bar after it was cut.
+Stitching has begun and the thread wraps around the bar in the foot (D).
+As you can see in this photo, the fabric tended to wrap around the bar after it was cut.
 This can be eliminated by carefully watching the placement of the fabric as it feeds through the foot, but then it is difficult to watch a seam guide.

-Important!
-Always hand test the needle clearance before you begin to sew once the presser foot is attached and secured on the sewing machine and anytime that you change the sewing machine stitches or settings!Continue to 3 of 4 below.
+Important note: Always hand-test the needle clearance before you begin to sew once the presser foot is attached and secured on the sewing machine, and anytime that you change the sewing machine stitches or settings.Continue to 3 of 4 below.

 03 of 04

-Stitches - Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch and an overlock stitch.
-A zigzag stitch does NOT include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
-Other stitches may be able to be used but be sure to check needle clearance with the hand wheel before applying powering up... with machine stitching.
+- Stitches: Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch, and an overlock stitch.
+A zigzag stitch does not include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
+Other stitches may be able to be used but be sure to check needle clearance with the handwheel before applying power with machine stitching.

-Stitch Width - Almost all machines that have zigzag capabilities have stitch width adjustments.
-The recommended maximum widths setting is 5mm.
-Straight Stitch: Adjusting Stitch Length and Stitch Width
+- Stitch width: Almost all machines that have zigzag capabilities have stitch width adjustments.
+The recommended maximum widths setting is 5 mm.

 04 of 04